explodingcamera/blog/content/2024/liwan/index.md

 Liwan is built on hundreds of open-source libraries; you can see the list for yourself on the [attributions page](https://demo.liwan.dev/attributions) shipped with every copy of Liwan.
 However, this doesn't mean it's not lightweight.
 Even when using the 'modern' web stack, resource-heavy and slow websites don't have to follow automatically.
 The dashboard is built using [Astro](https://astro.build/), a web framework built around reducing unnecessary overhead.

 A big part of the complexity of similar projects often comes from overly customizable Graph libraries.
 To reduce the amount of code that needs to be sent to the user, I build custom Graph and Map components directly on [d3](https://d3js.org/), keeping the entire JavaScript bundle shipped to users below 250kb.
-This even includes a large number of different icons and the data for the world map, which uses an optimized [topojson](https://github.com/topojson/topojson) file I created with data from the [natural earth project](https://www.naturalearthdata.com/).
+This even includes a large number of different icons and the data for the world map, which uses an heavily optimized [topojson](https://github.com/topojson/topojson) file I created with data from the [natural earth project](https://www.naturalearthdata.com/).

 {{ figure(caption = "Liwan's PageSpeed Insights.", position="center", src="./pagespeed.jpg") }}

-On the backend side, the main contributors to the amount of code are Rustls and the embedded databases, DuckDB for events, and SQLite for the user data and authentication.
+On the backend side, the main contributors to the amount of code are the embedded databases, DuckDB for events, and SQLite for the user data and authentication.
 The dashboard is transformed into static HTML, CSS, and JS and bundled with the rest of the code, something I've recently started doing with some of my other projects as well.
-Producing a single, universal artifact simplifies the entire build process and packaging containers greatly (Something that could be pushed even further using [Actually Portable Executable](https://justine.lol/ape.html)).
+Producing a single, universal artifact simplifies the entire build process and packaging containers greatly (Something that could be pushed even further using [Actually Portable Executable](https://justine.lol/ape.html)), but I also decided to package it up as a Docker container as well in case you prefer that.
+This container just contains the Liwan binary and nothing else thanks to the static linking.

 To maximize compatibility across different Linux distro (you might have had issues with glibc on alpine containers before if you've worked with docker imaged), Liwan is also statically linked with [musl libc](https://musl.libc.org/) and uses [rustls](https://github.com/rustls/rustls) instead of linking against OpenSSL.

 Simple software doesn't stop here, however.
 Liwan is also built to require only a minimal amount of configuration and settings from the user before it is ready to process events.
 You execute the binary, and Liwan is ready.
 Everything will be placed in the correct place according to XDG Base Directory Specification, and you can start sending events to it right away.